gliderkite/jdiff/README.md

 ## Overview

-`jdiff` is a basic JSON comparison utility written in `Rust` that, given two input JSON files, outputs three different files containing the delta (JSON node differences) between the input files.
+`jdiff` is a basic JSON comparison utility written in `Rust` that, given two input JSON files, outputs three different JSON files containing the delta (JSON node differences) between the input files.
-`jdiff` is built on top of [serde_json](https://docs.serde.rs/serde_json/index.html) for the JSON parsing and output serialization, allowing [great performance](https://github.com/serde-rs/json-benchmark) (this utility itself has been optimized for speed).
+`jdiff` is built on top of [serde_json](https://docs.serde.rs/serde_json/index.html) for the JSON parsing and output serialization, allowing [great performance](https://github.com/serde-rs/json-benchmark) (this utility itself has been optimized for speed - if you need to parse huge files and optimize for minimal memory usage this utility may not be for you).

 The output of `jdiff` consist in three different files:
 - `<output_prefix>_eq.json`: Contains only the JSON nodes that are equal between